drormeir/RL-Quadcopter-2/README.md

 I was given a quad-copter physical flight simulator.
 I had to build a Neural Network that controls the velocity of the 4 rotors of the quad-copter, so it will arrive at its designated target on time without crashing on the ground.

-In order to do so, I implemented the Actor-Critic Reinforcement Learning algorithm, I also developed a reward function that takes into consideration the current state of the drone (position, velocity, angular velocity) and converts it to a grade that will be maximized in the reinforcement learning process.
+In order to do so, I implemented the Actor-Critic Reinforcement Learning algorithm, I also developed a reward function that takes into consideration the current state of the drone (position, velocity, angular velocity, target location, etc..) and converts it to a grade that will be maximized in the reinforcement learning process.

 The main notebook file for this project is: Quadcopter_Project.ipynb